 Affirmative Outreach - making known that use of the facilities, assistance, and services are available to all on a nondiscriminatory basis as defined in 24 CFR 576.407(b).
-If it is unlikely that the procedures that the recipient or subrecipient intends to use to make known the availability of the facilities, assistance, and services will reach persons of any particular race, color, religion, sex, age, national origin, familial status, or disability who may qualify for those facilities and services, the recipient or subrecipient must establish additional procedures that ensure that those persons are made aware of the facilities, assistance, and services.
-The recipient and its subrecipients must take appropriate steps to ensure effective communication with persons with disabilities including, but not limited to, adopting procedures that will make available to interested persons information concerning the location of assistance, services, and facilities that are accessible to persons with disabilities.
+If it is unlikely that the procedures that the recipient or subrecipient intends to use to make known the availability of the facilities, assistance, and services will to reach persons of any particular race, color, religion, sex, age, national origin, familial status, or disability who may qualify for those facilities and services, the recipient or subrecipient must establish additional procedures that ensure that those persons are made aware of the facilities, assistance, and services must take appropriate steps to ensure effective communication with persons with disabilities including, but not limited to, adopting procedures that will make available to interested persons information concerning the location of assistance, services, and facilities that are accessible to persons with disabilities.
 Consistent with Title VI and Executive Order 13166, recipients and subrecipients are also required to take reasonable steps to ensure meaningful access to programs and activities for limited English proficiency (LEP) persons.

-Affordability Period - To ensure that the CDBG-DR investment in rental and/or homeownership properties yields affordable housing, NCORR complying with the governing Federal Register Notice applicable to the HUD CDBG-DR allocation for Hurricane Florence which imposes rent and occupancy requirements over the length of a compliance period, known as the Affordability Period, for all rental housing projects, along with imposing a compliant Affordability Period for all new construction homeownership projects.
-All NCORR-assisted (also known as program-assisted) units must be restricted during the Affordability Period for LMI persons/households.
+Affordability Period - The ensure that the CDBG-DR investment in rental properties yields affordable rental housing, NCORR is imposing rent and occupancy requirements over the length of a compliance period, known as the Affordability Period.
+All NCORR-assisted rental units must be restricted during the Affordability Period for LMI persons/households.